SCHOLARSHIPs

 Xcel Energy CIP Scholarship ($1,000)

-Supports traditionally underrepresented and BIPOC students in programs with course requirements in energy efficiency.
+Supports students with financial need in programs with course requirements related to energy efficiency.

 Zach & Chelsey Schwartz Scholarship ($500)